BABRA-12345/KASUBI-SS/readme.md

 ## **Kasubi SS**

-**KSS** is developed for educational institutions like schools and colleges built on Laravel
+**KSS** is developed for educational institutions like schools built on Laravel

 <hr />

-There are 7 types of user accounts.
+There are 6 types of user accounts.
 They include:

 Administrators (Super Admin & Admin)
-- Librarian
 - Accountant
 - Teacher
 - Student